Skip to main content

 The Air Combat Paintings of Robert Taylor

-When her father passed away a few years ago, a former neighbour and friend named Kimberley McGilvray of Red Deer, Alberta packed up her father’s possessions and thought I might appreciate this lovely book.
+When her father passed away a few years ago, a former neighbour and friend named Kimberley McGilvray of Red Deer, Alberta packed up her father’s possessions and sent me this lovely book.
 Thank you so much, Kim!

 Spitfire Women